syseleven/grav-docs-metakube/pages/03.addons/07.metakube-node-optimization/default.en.md

         - addon
 ---

 !
-Usage of this addon is currently highly experimental, use at your own risk.
+Usage of this Add-On is currently highly experimental, use at your own risk.

-The node optimization addon reconfigures various Linux kernel settings on every node to improve cluster performance, especially in larger clusters.
+The node optimization Add-On reconfigures various Linux kernel settings on every node to improve cluster performance, especially in larger clusters.

 ## Optimized Kernel Settings